1971

 The subtitle grün-blau marks the desire of Richter to reach the basics of the colors and of their confrontations, an effort that will later lead to full abstraction.
 This opus dated 1971 was sold for £ 11.2M from a lower estimate of £ 6M by Christie's on October 13, 2022, lot 24.

-1971 The Blue Universe of Kim Whanki
+1971 Universe by Kim Whanki

-2019 SOLD for HK$ 102M including premium
+2019 SOLD for HK$ 102M by Christie's

 After the Korean War, Kim Whanki manages to create a synthesis between avant-garde art and the traditions of his country.
 In Paris from 1956 to 1959, he appreciates that the diversification of materials allows new pictorial effects.
 He moves permanently to New York in 1963.